north47_privacy_policy.png

 • More than 400 access points provide complimentary Wi-Fi throughout the resort.
 Stay connected with your friends, family, and social media accounts all while avoiding costly data roaming charges.

 • We provide slopeside ski storage for our groups at the Kreistenalm restaurant, this means our groups don’t have the daily hassle of lugging skis and poles back to the coach park each day.
-Additionally, the beginner ski area, complete with a button lift, is conveniently located right next to the Kreistenalm restaurant, so groups have direct access to amenities.
+Additionally, the beginner ski area, complete with a button lift, is conveniently located right next to the KreistenAlm restaurant, so groups have direct access to amenities.
 No fuss, no stress – just pure convenience.

 • Travel insurance is not included; however, British schools can often access great-value insurance through the Local Education Authority or via academies and private schools at specially negotiate rates.
 Taking advantage of these options not only offers peace of mind but also saves money.
 Many party leaders may not be aware that they already have appropriate cover in place, so this is worth investigating with your Business Manager and/or LEA.